repobee/repobee/docs/update.rst

 push to ``ham-master-repo-1`` will be rejected.
 This is good, we don't want to overwrite a student's progress because we messed up with the original repository.
-There are a number of things one *could* do in this situation, but in ``repomate``, we opted for a very simple solution: open an issue in the student's repo that explains the situation.
+There are a number of things one *could* do in this situation, but in Repomate, we opted for a very simple solution: open an issue in the student's repo that explains the situation.

 .. important::

     If we don't specify an issue to ``repomate update``, rejected pushes will simply be ignored.